Tricky interview questions in Switzerland: strategies and answers

 - "What would you do if asked by a manager to do something unethical?"

 "Do you have other ongoing applications?"
 Honesty is expected.
-Running multiple applications in parallel is accepted.
-A short, non-defensive answer: "Yes, I am in conversations with two other companies, but yours is my top priority because of [specific reason]."
+Running multiple applications in parallel is normal and accepted.
+A calm, non-defensive answer: "Yes, I am in conversations with two other companies, though yours is my clear preference because of [specific, plausible reason]."
+The specific reason is critical: without it, the preference claim reads as empty flattery.

 May I ask for clarification when a question is unclear?

 Yes, and in Switzerland this is valued positively.
-"Do you mean [X] or [Y]?" signals precision – a core Swiss trait.
-Do not over-clarify; then answer.
+"Do you mean [X] or [Y]?" signals precision, a core Swiss professional trait.
+Keep the clarification brief, then answer.
+Over-qualifying to delay the answer reads as evasive.

 How do I handle a question that surprises or unsettles me?

-A brief pause is fine: "That is an interesting question – let me think for a moment."
+A brief pause is entirely acceptable: "That is an interesting question, let me think for a moment."
 In Switzerland, brief silence reads as thoughtful, not uncertain.
-Far better than a hurried, unstructured answer.
+It is significantly better than a hurried, unstructured answer.
+Interviewers expect a few seconds of reflection on hard questions.

-Should I really be honest about my weaknesses?
+Should I really be honest about ongoing applications with other employers?